-Landstrasse 99 9494 Schaan Liechtenstein Tel: +423 236 19 19 Email: philip.raich@ospelt-law.li
+Tel: +423 236 19 19 philip.raich@ospelt-law.li Email[.]
 URL: www.ospelt-law.li

-Clarity, Trust, Security - proper advice to meet your needs.
+Clarity, trust and security - proper advice to meet your needs.
 Since 1997, Ospelt & Partner Attorneys at Law Ltd. has provided legal knowledge for business decisions that have contributed to professional success.
 We take care of your individual concerns and lead you to sustainable solutions.

 We advise you in all areas of civil and criminal law, as well as all kinds of public matters.
 Our aim is to advise you as an independent partner and to create a basis for your future decisions.

 No matter how complex your concerns are, our team handles them with care, experience and an outstanding network.
 We are flexible and enjoy facing challenges.